The Advantages and Disadvantages of Design-Build and Design-Bid-Build

-Our guide introduces you to the two methods before breaking down the pros and cons of each — from which is most cost-effective to which includes the most owner involvement — with expert advice from Andrea Rutledge, President and CEO of the Construction Management Association of America, and Brian Perlberg, Esq., Senior Counsel of Construction Law for the Associated General Contractors of America and ConsensusDocs Executive Director.
+Our guide introduces you to the two methods before breaking down the pros and cons of each — from which is most cost-effective to which includes the most owner involvement — with expert advice from Andrea Rutledge, president and CEO of the Construction Management Association of America, and Brian Perlberg, Esq., senior counsel of construction law for the Associated General Contractors of America and the executive director of ConsensusDocs.

-Design-bid-build, according to Perlberg, is the most-used.
-Hence why it is often referred to as the traditional project delivery method.
-That’s because it’s the time-tested process that has been used almost as long as construction has been an industry.
+Design-bid-build, according to Perlberg, is the most used — hence why it’s often referred to as the traditional project delivery method.
+That’s because of its time-tested process that has been used almost as long as construction has been an industry.

 This technique is simple enough.
 The person who needs a building constructed, or the project owner, hires a designer to draw up the schematics and plans for the building.
 The designer can then hire consultants as needed, who report directly to the designer.
 Once the building is drawn up, the designer is pretty much done with the project outside of consultation and tweaks as needed.